TaroKASAI/Virtual-Cards/README.md

-# Virtual-Cards
+# Virtual-Cards-Python
-I try to make cards on my pc.
+I am trying to make cards.
+This is my first project.
+Please help me as I have some troubles
+Thank you for reading me!